 - Take a towel to sit on so you don’t drip sweat onto the wooden benches.

 - Ladle on the löyly as you see fit.
-Sauna tolerance varies but you should work up a good sweat in around 15 minutes.
+Finnish sauna tolerance varies, but you should work up a good sweat in around 15 minutes.

 - Take breaks and drink plenty of water – sauna-going is not a competition to see who can last longest before passing out.
 And you’ll never beat a Finn at their own game anyway.

 A couple of hours north, Finland’s oldest working sauna, Rajaportin in Tampere, has been letting off steam since 1906.
-It’s a down-to-earth number, with a wood stove emitting soft steam and a convivial cafe, with massages available.
+It’s a down-to-earth number, with a wood stove emitting soft steam, a convivial cafe and massages available.

-If you’re seeking saunas that are more cutting-edge cool than trad, Helsinki is where it’s at.
-The Zen-style, seafront Kulttuurisauna is the vision of architect and designer duo Nene Tsuboi and Tuomas Toivonen.
+If you’re seeking Finnish saunas that are more cutting-edge cool than trad, Helsinki is where it’s at.
+The Zen-style seafront Kulttuurisauna is the vision of architect-and-designer duo Nene Tsuboi and Tuomas Toivonen.
 Sleek and understated, it's heated ecologically by wooden pellets and inspired by Japanese and Roman bathing cultures.
-It has expansive views of the bay, and post-steam you can splash around in the Baltic or rest on the deck overlooking the harbour.
+It has expansive views of the bay, and post-steam you can splash around in the Baltic or rest on the deck overlooking the harbor.

-A newcomer to the capital’s sauna scene is the aesthetically striking Löyly, entirely powered by wind and water, and with a slatted pine exterior made from 4000 custom-cut planks.
+Also on the capital’s sauna scene is the aesthetically striking Löyly, entirely powered by wind and water, with a slatted pine exterior made from 4000 custom-cut planks.
 When the sea freezes, there’s an avanto (ice hole) for a heart-stopping, post-sauna dip.

-For greater insight into the cultural nitty-gritty of Finnish saunas, consider signing up to a bespoke guided tour with Helsinki sauna expert and guide Ulla Maija.
-Her tours reveal everything from the sauna’s origins and health benefits to their role in Finnish hospitality.
+For greater insight into the cultural nitty-gritty of Finnish saunas, consider signing up to a bespoke guided tour with Helsinki sauna expert and guide Ulla Maija, whose tours reveal everything from the traditional Finnish sauna’s origins and health benefits to their role in Finnish hospitality.

-North of the Arctic Circle, the sauna really comes into its own when the winter dump of snow arrives in the fells and forests of Lapland.
-In eastern Finland, just south of Lapland, Rukan Salonki has put its own quirky riff on tradition with its visually stunning igloo sauna made from giant blocks of ice carved from Lake Salonkijärvi.
-Defying all logic, the igloo heats up to a pleasantly warm 60°C. Jump into an ice hole for a teeth-chattering cool-off afterwards if you dare.
+North of the Arctic Circle, when the winter dump of snow arrives in the fells and forests of Lapland, the sauna really comes into its own.
+In eastern Finland, just south of Lapland, Rukan Salonki has put its own quirky riff on tradition with a visually stunning igloo sauna, made from giant blocks of ice carved from Lake Salonkijärvi.
+Defying all logic, the igloo heats up to a pleasantly warm 60°C (140°F).
+Afterwards, jump into an ice hole for a teeth-chattering cool-off if you dare.

-Should you want to splurge on the wackiest and arguably most wonderful of Finnish sauna experiences, make your way to the sauna gondola in Ylläs, Finland’s highest skiable fell at 718m above sea level.
+Should you want to splurge on the wackiest – and arguably most wonderful – Finnish sauna experience, make your way to the sauna gondola in Ylläs, Finland’s highest skiable fell at 718m (2356ft) above sea level.
 Here you can disrobe, soak in an open-air Jacuzzi and grab a drink before taking a sweaty ride in the world’s only cable-car sauna.
 The far-reaching views over a snowy landscape are just like a Christmas card come to life.